12. Natasha V. Broodie (Caribbean ) [Living in The USA]

 B: Thank you so much.
 Thank you for the invitation.
 It's been a great pleasure.

-A: Today's guest is Dr. Ali Al Horry, a linguist, an academic researcher of note from Saudi Arabia.
-Dr. Ali Al Horry, welcome to Lawson citations.
+A: Today's guest is Dr. Ali Al-Hoorie, a linguist, an academic researcher of note from Saudi Arabia.
+Dr. Ali Al-Hoorie, welcome to 'Lost in Citations'.

 B: Hello, thank you for inviting me.

 Can you tell us a little about your background in language research?